Last Updated on March 7, 2026 by George Pavlopoulos

 Is Greece cheap?

-That’s one of the most frequently asked questions of all time, I guess.
-Greece is not the cheapest destination, and the islands tend to be more on the steep side.
-But this doesn’t mean that you can’t have an affordable stay in Greece.
 On the contrary, you can have a wonderful week in Greece without spending too much.
-It all depends on your style of traveling.
-For example, eating at a restaurant might cost 15-20 euros per person, but if you decide to eat souvlaki, it costs less than 3 euros.
+It all depends on your travel style.
+For example, eating at a restaurant might cost 25-30 euros per person, but if you order souvlaki, it costs less than 4 euros.

-So what will be the cost for one week in Greece?
+So, what will be the cost for one week in Greece?

 Obviously, if you stay in a hostel instead of a hotel, you can save money by spending 10 euros per night on a bed in a dormitory.
 Or, if you eat at home every single night, you can also save money.
 For me, hostel days are a thing of the past, and I always enjoy eating local food.
-But if you like hostels or you enjoy cooking during your vacation in Greece, your stay can be significantly cheaper.

 Two notes on how to budget

-1) I added 10 euros per day for museums, and this might be a bit too much; consider, therefore, that this cost also includes some local souvenirs or public transport tickets.
-2) If you collect airline miles, consider spending them if you are traveling to Greece from far away.
+2) If you collect airline miles, consider using them if you’re traveling to Greece from a distance.
 I didn’t add the cost of the flights because it varies: flying from South America to Greece will be significantly more expensive than traveling from London to Athens.

 Can you drink the tap water in Greece?